Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Completely randomized experiments

 \section{Completely randomized experiments}

 We will first consider a completely randomized experiment (CRE) with $n$ units, among which $n_{\treat}$ units are randomized to treatment and the remaining $n_{\control} = n - n_{\treat}$ are randomized to control.
 We want to infer the sample distribution function $F_n(\cdot)$ and sample quantile function $F_n^{-1}(\cdot)$ of individual treatment effects for the $n$ experimental units.
-Here we view the potential outcomes of the $n$ units as fixed constants (or equivalently condition on them), with randomness in the observed data coming solely from the random treatment assignment.
-That is, we will conduct randomization-based inference for the treatment effects of these experimental $n$ units.
-Our inference adapts and improves upon the approach recently proposed by \citet{CDLM21quantile}, which is reviewed in Section \ref{sec:review_drawback}.
-We will discuss two extensions that can enhance the power of their approach in Sections \ref{sec:effect_treated} and \ref{sec:berger}, respectively.
+Here we view the potential outcomes of the $n$ units as fixed constants (or equivalently condition on them), under which the randomness in the observed data comes solely from the random treatment assignment.
+That is, we will conduct randomization-based inference, sometimes also called the design-based or finite population inference, for the treatment effects of these experimental $n$ units.
+Our inference adapts and improves upon the approach recently proposed by \citet{CDLM21quantile}, which is reviewed in Section \ref{sec:review_drawback}, highlighting its limitations.
+We then discuss two extensions that can enhance the power of their approach in Sections \ref{sec:effect_treated} and \ref{sec:berger}, respectively.